modmore/docs/en/01_Commerce/v1/75_Developer/Guides/01_Bootstrapping_a_Module.md

 - `core/components/commerce_myfirstmodule/composer.json` on line 7
 - `core/components/commerce_myfirstmodule/src/Modules/Myfirstmodule.php` on line 2

 The skeleton also comes with a composer autoloader, based on the composer.json file you just edited.
-Navigate to `core/components/commerce_myfirstmodule/` on the command line and run `composer dumpautoload` to refresh that.
-Or manually edit:
+Navigate to `core/components/commerce_myfirstmodule/` on the command line and run `composer dumpautoload` to refresh the autoloader to use your new namespace.
+You only have to do this when changing or adding namespaces.

-- `core/components/commerce_myfirstmodule/vendor/composer/autoload_psr4.php` on line 9
-- `core/components/commerce_myfirstmodule/vendor/composer/autoload_static.php` on line 12 and 17

 ### Package Details

-If you'll be adding an xPDO model/package to your extension, you should edit `_build/build.schema.php` to replace the "Copyright 2018 by Your Name \<your@email.com\>" notice before running the build.
+If you'll be adding an xPDO model/package to your extension, you should edit `_build/build.schema.php` to replace the "Copyright 2019 by Your Name \<your@email.com\>" notice **before running the build the first time**.

 ### Module Information

 When your module is registered inside Commerce it will include the name of the module, the author's name, and a short description.
-Inside the module's core folder in `src/Modules/Myfirstmodule.php` you can edit the author name in the getAuthor function.
+Inside the module class in `src/Modules/Myfirstmodule.php` you can edit that information.

-This file is also where you'll initialize the module, load your custom models, and more, but let's not get ahead of ourselves.
+This file is where you'll initialize the module, load your custom models, and more, but let's not get ahead of ourselves.

 To change the name and description of the module, edit the existing lexicons in `lexicon/en/default.inc.php`, as well as creating other lexicons for any other languages you want to support with your module.